Who Invented the Barcode & When

 The invention of this system is credited to Joseph Woodland.
-He became obsessed with the idea which his friend Bernard Silver shared with him that he even dropped out of school to concentrate on creating a viable product.
+He became obsessed with the idea, which his friend Bernard Silver shared with him, and he dropped out of school to concentrate on creating a viable product.
 They started the process in the 1940’s, and it was first used commercially in 1974.

 The idea came to Woodland from his friend, Bernard Silver, who overheard a supermarket executive’s wish of having an automatic system for capturing product information.

 He later came up with the idea of using Morse Code on a piece of paper.
 But instead of using dots and dashes, he extended the dots and dashes to form a series of broad and thin lines.

 Woodland and Silver later also developed a scanner that can read the broad and thin lines and the barcode was born.

 How the Invention of the Barcode Has Changed the World

 Maintaining inventories became easier

 Very small businesses can probably survive by simply keeping a list of all of products.
 Any supermarket needs to keep track of thousands of brands and ‘stock keeping units’ aka SKUs.

 The primitive way of maintaining inventories is count every box and can of goods.
 A medium-sized grocery will take a day or two and in the old days stores would close until the process was done.